Expired License

 Holders of an expired license may not legally practice architecture in California.
 There is no grace period for practice with an expired license.
 Practice without a license is unlawful and may result in disciplinary action.

 The holder of an expired architect license must renew their license before they can resume architectural practice and offer any architectural services.
 An expired license not renewed within 30 days after the expiration date will be assessed a $100 delinquency fee that cannot be waived.
-Delinquent licenseholders should contact us for the precise renewal fee amount owed.
+Delinquent licenseholders should contact CAB for the precise renewal fee amount owed.

 Send us a message if you have any questions or require assistance.